google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/image-optimization.markdown

 {% include modules/takeaway.liquid list=page.key-takeaways.vector-raster %}

-Once you’ve determined that an image is, in fact, the optimal format to achieve the desired effect, the next critical choice is to select the appropriate format:
+Once you've determined that an image is, in fact, the optimal format to achieve the desired effect, the next critical choice is to select the appropriate format:

 &nbsp;